 RESTAURANT D’ ENTRAIGUES ~ Uzès, opposite the Fenestrelle Tower

 Contact: l’Evèché, Place de l’Évêché, 30700 Uzès Tel: +33 4 66 72 05 25

 TEN ~ Uzès center Contact: 110 place Dampmartin 30700 Uzès Tel: +33 (0)4 66 22 10 93 Price: Mains from about €18.00.
-Comments: Opened in 2016, she a delightful lady from Devon, he a charming Frenchman.
-Interesting & delicious menu ~ brunch, lunch, tapas & dinner.
-Dine on the front patio or under the warm curved ceiling inside or in the rear garden patio, lovely!
+Comments: Opened in 2016, by a delightful lady from Devon, England and her charming French husband.
+An interesting & delicious menu ~ brunch, lunch, tapas & dinner.
+Dine on the front patio, under the warm curved ceiling inside or in the rear garden patio, lovely!